burakoner/Binance.Api/README.md

 |Mining|✅|-|-|
 |NFT|✅|-|-|

-⏺: Planned   ⌛: In Progress   ✅: Done   -: Not Supported
+⏺Planned ⌛In Progress ✅Done -Not Supported

 ## Installation